bonesoul/CoiniumServ/src/CoiniumServ/config/coins/README.md

 __options__

+Settings that manipulate the internal working of server based on coin requirements.

-__isProofOfStakeHybrid__: Is the coin pow+pos hybrid?
+- __isProofOfStakeHybrid__: Is the coin pow+pos hybrid?
 Default: false.

-__blockTemplate__
-Block template related settings;
-- "modeRequired": Peercoin variants need a "mode" parameter to be set in in getblocktemplate, so we need to set this true for them.
+- __blockTemplateModeRequired__: Peercoin variants need a "mode" parameter to be set in in getblocktemplate, so we need to set this true for them.
 Default: false.

-__genTx__
-Generation transaction related settings;
+- __useDefaultAccount__: Needed to set true for Peercoin variants as they always send the coins for new blocks to default account.
+Default: false.
-- __txMessageSupported__: does the coin use transaction messages?
+- __txMessageSupported__: Does the coin use transaction messages?
 False by default.
-- __acceptFirstOutput__: Peercoin variants may not use the correct pool wallet address or account in generation tx outputs.
-Enabling this will accept the first output in.
-Default: false.

 __node__ options